Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 If I bring a computer with me, how do I get on the Internet?

 Be sure your computer has a working Ethernet network port.
-(Very thin, light computers like the MacBook Air may require an external Ethernet adapter.)
+(Some computers may require a USB Ethernet adapter.)

 See Prepare Your Computer for the Campus Network for several important steps you must follow before coming to campus.
 If you prepare your computer carefully for life on the UVM network, you'll be able to register and get online quickly.
 Note that Windows computers must run up-to-date antivirus software, provided by UVM at no extra charge.